BuddyForms/BuddyForms/readme.txt

 * Profile Form for WordPress user data
 * Author Forms for WordPress Author data like Bio
 * Change Password Form

+###Easily submit posts and images from the front-end of your site.

 #### 1. Contact Forms
 * Create Custom Contact Forms for your Brand and Business in Minutes